-Follow Up of Issues Identified in 2020/21
+Follow Up of Issues Identified in 2021/22

-Issue Identified Action taken to date: Budget Strategy - There are no government spending plans beyond 2021/22.
-We do not yet know the long term impacts of council tax and NNDR on our funding as a result of the pandemic.
+Issue Identified Action taken to date: Budget Strategy - There are no government spending plans beyond 2022/23.
 The CFA has a balanced budget for 2022/23.
-The local government finance settlement for 2022/23 allowed authorities in the lowest quartile to increase Band D taxes by £5 in 2022/23.
-The CFA approved the increase to lead to a more sustainable financial position for the future, including meeting the future costs expected from the removal of the Day Crewing shift system.
-Covid-19 Pandemic - impact on the resources and services delivered.
-The CFA monitored covid expenditure closely throughout the year.
-Covid grants awarded by central government throughout the year were sufficient to cover additional costs incurred as a direct result of the pandemic.
-Measures were put in place to minimise the impact to service delivery.
+The local government finance settlement for 2023/24 allowed all fire and rescue authorities to increase Band D taxes by £5 in 2023/24.
+The CFA approved the increase to lead to a more sustainable position for the future, including meeting the costs of the higher pay awards and other inflationary pressures.
+Construction cost inflation pressures - It is nationally documented that construction cost inflation is increasing the cost of capital projects.
+There are several issues affecting construction prices such as: The CFA monitored expenditure closely throughout the year.
+Increased projections for inflation were built into the capital budget for 2023/24.
+Covid 19, Brexit effect on imported materials, Ukraine invasion and economic sanctions against Russia.
+All of the above are contributing to some extent to altering the construction cost landscape of materials.

-Issues Identified in 2021/22
+Issues Identified in 2021/22 (continued)